spikol/kick24/new_slides_md/03_day_slides.md

 ---

 # Conditionals in p5.js
-Python supports the usual logical conditions from mathematics:
+p5js supports the usual logical conditions from mathematics:
 - Equals: `a == b` (Loose Equality Operator)
 - Equals: `a === b`(Strict Equality Operator)
 - Not Equals: `a != b`